 I’m glad you asked.
-Downlights have become increasingly popular over the last 10 years, especially in kitchens and bathrooms.
-And just like standard bulbs, you can also change the halogen bulbs in downlights for more energy-efficient equivalents.
+Downlights have become increasingly popular over the last 15 years, especially in kitchens and bathrooms and many of us installed halogen bulbs.
+But just like incandescents, you can also change the halogen bulbs in downlights for more energy-efficient equivalents.

 When I moved into my house, the front room had 20 halogen bulbs, all running from one circuit.
 I was afraid to turn my lights on without sunglasses when I first moved here.
 In total, it used 700w!
 But now that have all been changed to LED it uses just 50w – the equivalent to less than two of the original bulbs.

 Be warned though downlights aren’t as simple as your normal bayonet or screw cap bulbs.

 This is a guide to what needs to be done.
 If you have bulbs with “pegs” swapping is a very simple job.
 If they have “pins”, it will take a little more effort, but It’s not particularly complicated.
 Typically, when I converted my house, my bulbs had pins and I had to swap around 30 throughout my house which took me several hours!

 How much will switching to LED lights save?

 Now, it’s very difficult to calculate accurate savings as everybody will be on different tariffs and use different amounts of lighting.
 According to this article though, replacing 10 bulbs could save £239.80 a year!
 When this article was written (2014) LED bulbs would set you back £8.99 each.
 Now you can buy a pack of three for the same price from Amazon.